 ACM is the world’s largest and most prestigious association of computing professionals.
 ACM Fellows comprise fewer than 1 percent of the association’s global membership.
 Selection as an ACM Fellow is based on professional experience and achievements, as well as contributions to the broader computing community.

 “Being an ACM Fellow is a significant honor for CISE and me, personally,” Gilbert said.
-“This is an acknowledgment of excellence in the field by our peers.
-I am extremely honored to be named an ACM Fellow and it reflects on our efforts to do research that impacts society.”
+“This is an acknowledgment of excellence in the field by my peers.
+I am extremely honored to be named an ACM Fellow, and it reflects on our efforts to do research that impacts society.”

 Visit ACM for more information on this designation.